bpelunit/bpelunit/README.markdown

 Building with Maven
 -------------------

-In order to build the code with Maven 3.0 or higher (needed for the Tycho-based projects), you only need to run these commands:

-    mvn install
-    cd tycho
-    mvn install
-    cd ..
-    cd net.bpelunit.dist
-    mvn install

-This will build and install into your local Maven repository everything: core projects, Eclipse plugins, the Eclipse feature and update site, and the standalone distribution.
+In order to build the code with Maven 3.0 or higher (needed for the Tycho-based projects), you only need to run ``./build-all.sh``.
+It will build and install into your local Maven repository everything: core projects, Eclipse plugins, the Eclipse feature and update site, and the standalone distribution.

 Please note that due to a limitation in Tycho, the core projects and the Eclipse plugins have been split into separate reactors.
 Also, you *must* install the core projects into your Maven repository before you can build the Tycho-based projects or the ``net.bpelunit.dist`` project.